Walther/graffathon15/README.md

-# graffathon15
+#Colorful cubes in a grayscale world

 Demoscene "demo" entry coded and published at http://graffathon.fi/ 2015

-Entry title: *Colorful cubes in a grayscale world.*
+Coded with Processing and GLSL Shaders.
+To run, open with [Processing](http://processing.org/) and run.

 ![Screenshot](colorful_cubes.png)